mfundora19/Alien_Invasion/README.md

 ## Credits

-Alien_Invasion was developed by [Marcos Fundora](https://github.com/mfundora19).
+Alien_Invasion was developed by [Marcos](https://github.com/mfundora19).
 Special thanks to the open-source community for tools, inspiration, and resources.

 ---